Hanzarniwin40527436/Group-3/usecase/Usecase developer 1.6.md

 no trigger

 MAIN SUCCESS SCENARIO
-- manager requests countries from the database
+- manager requests cities from the database
 - a report, showing the cities in the region organised by largest population to smallest.

 EXTENSIONS